micro-os-plus/segger-jlink-drtm-micro-os-plus/README.md

 # SEGGER J-Link GDB Server plug-in for µOS++ IIIe

-An xPack with the µOS++ thread-aware plug-in for the SEGGER J-Link GDB Server.
+A source xPack with the µOS++ thread-aware plug-in for the SEGGER J-Link GDB Server.

 This plug-in shows all existing threads in a µOS++ IIIe application.